Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

     - What will we need to do?
 3. Making Changes
     - Modify the API specification
-    - Create a new notes DTO
+    - Create a new DTO
-    - Create a notes processor interface
+    - Create a processor interface
-    - Create a notes sub-router API and note endpoint
+    - Create a sub-router and API endpoint
     - Create a new database migration
-    - Create a new notes processor
+    - Implement our processor interface
 4. Testing!!!
-5. Making the Pull Request
+5. Making a Pull Request

 ## Reading Through Your Ticket